 Back office (database) applications

-The majority of low-code apps are created to improve internal operations and processes.
-This can range from small mundane tasks to full blown CRM systems.
+Most low-code apps are created to improve internal operations and processes.
+This can range from small mundane tasks to full-blown CRM systems.
 A simple application can act as the go-to resource for managing a particular business function and has the ability to pull in data from numerous sources ranging from eCommerce and Relational databases to social data and BI/reporting tools.

 Common types of applications include: